An Economic Topology of the Brexit vote: Data

 \section{Data}

-Parliamentary constituency data is taken from the British Election Study and is as compiled by Professor Pippa Norris for work in \cite{thorsen2017uk}\footnote{This data may be freely downloaded from \url{https://www.pippanorris.com/data}.}.
-For each constituency election results are recorded for the 2010, 2015 and 2017 general elections, including candidate details, voting numbers and percentages.
-In this way it is possible to chart the comparative performance of the major parties before, and after, the result of the 2016 Brexit referendum.
-Because the constituencies do not correlate directly with the counting districts used in the referendum \cite{hanretty2017areal} constructs an estimate of the percentage of voters who selected leave and remain in each constituency.
-Data is also bound with the 2011 census to give a better picture of the economic make-up of each region.
+As a base for analysis we use parliamentary constituency data as compiled by Professor Pippa Norris for work in \cite{thorsen2017uk}.\footnote{Data accessed from \url{https://www.pippanorris.com/data}.} Demographic data from the 2011 census is merged in the \cite{thorsen2017uk} set, permitting analysis of the socio-demographic space upon which the Brexit vote played out.
+Because constituencies do not correlate directly with counting districts used in the referendum, \cite{hanretty2017areal} constructs estimates of the percentage of voters for Leave and Remain in each constituency.
+We combine UK general election results for 2015 and 2017 from the downloaded data with 2019 election results, allowing consideration of the EU referendum in the context of changing party affiliation.\footnote{Election data downloaded from \texttt{https://commonslibrary.parliament.uk/research-briefings/cbp-8647/{\#}fullreport}.} 2015 represents the last election before the referendum and indicates prior political leanings of constituencies.

-An advantage of using constituency data is that it becomes possible to compare results from the previous years general election with the referendum vote.
-Average votes to leave in the Labour voting constituencies were slightly lower than those to remain, 31.6\% estimated to favour out whilst 33.6\% are considered to have voted remain.
-Conservative supporting constituencies had an 8 percentage point higher average vote for Brexit.